 Code Savvy is a not-for-profit organization inspiring kids and teens to become code-savvy, that is, to understand the kind of creative thinking that goes into coding, and to try out programming computers and devices.
-Code Savvy is determined to bring more diversity -- gender and ethnic diversity -- to computer science; Creative problem-solving relies on diverse backgrounds and viewpoints.
+Code Savvy is determined to bring more diversity -- gender and ethnic diversity -- to computer science.

-Technovation Challenge (girls ages 12-18 design and code mobile apps as they participate in this worldwide coding and business challenge) + the festive Appapalooza on April 27.
+Technovation Challenge (young women ages 12-18 design and code mobile apps as they participate in this global coding and entrepreneurial challenge) + the festive Appapalooza

 Learn to code -- advice on online resources for beginning coders.